awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-ec2-clientvpnauthorizationrule.md

 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `AuthorizeAllGroups`  <a name="cfn-ec2-clientvpnauthorizationrule-authorizeallgroups"></a>
 Indicates whether to grant access to all clients\.
 Use `true` to grant all clients who successfully establish a VPN connection access to the network\.
-Must be specified as `true` when no `AccessGroupId` is specified\.
+Must be set to `true` if `AccessGroupId` is not specified\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)